nepalez/merchant-rs/doc/adr/0011-transaction-recovery.md

 ## Problem

-Should transaction retrieval by ID be part of the core `Authorizable` contract, or treated as an optional capability?
+Should transaction retrieval by ID be part of the payment flow traits, or treated as a separate base capability?
 How should recovery from lost transaction IDs be handled when `merchant_reference_id` is the only available identifier?

 ## Decision